 Other popular legal technology blogs to consider include: 1) Future Lawyer, written by the always-knowledgable Florida litigator Rick Georges; 2) Technologist, a group blog; 3) Divorce Discourse, where attorney Lee Rosen shares technology and law practice management advice; 4) Law Practice Tips, a blog chock full of wisdom from Jim Calloway, an attorney and the Director of the Oklahoma Bar Association’s Management Assistance Program; 5) iPhone JD, where attorney Jeff Richardson covers all things Apple-related, including iPhones and iPads; 6) Ride the Lightening, which covers a variety of interesting legal technology issues and is authored by lawyer Sharon Nelson, who offers her opinion on the effect of legal technology on the practice of law; and 7) the MyCase blog, where I regularly write about a host of legal tech issues.

 So now that you know where to turn to learn all about legal technology, what are you waiting for?
 Start reading some of these resources today, and you’ll be well on your way to the technology competence needed to make the right legal technology choices for your law firm.

-Nicole Black is a Rochester, New York attorney and the Legal Technology Evangelist at MyCase, intuitive web-based law practice management software for the modern law firm.
-She is also a GigaOM Pro Analyst and is the author of the ABA book Cloud Computing for Lawyers, co-authors the ABA book Social Media for Lawyers: the Next Frontier, and co-authors Criminal Law in New York, a West-Thomson treatise.
+Nicole Black is a Rochester, New York attorney, author, journalist, and the Legal Technology Evangelist at MyCase, intuitive, powerful law practice management software for solo and small law firms.
+She is also the author of the ABA book Cloud Computing for Lawyers, co-authors the ABA book Social Media for Lawyers: the Next Frontier, and co-authors Criminal Law in New York, a West-Thomson treatise.
 She is the founder of lawtechTalk.com and speaks regularly at conferences regarding the intersection of law and technology.
-She publishes four legal blogs and can be reached at [email protected].
+She can be reached at [email protected].